tokoba/gemini-mcp-tool-nano/README.md

 This is a simple Model Context Protocol (MCP) server that allows AI assistants to interact with the [Google Gemini CLI](https://github.com/google-gemini/gemini-cli).
 It enables the AI to leverage the power of Gemini's massive token window for large analysis, especially with large files and codebases using the `@` syntax for direction.

-# TLDR:
+# TLDR: '(i want it on claude code!)'

 - 1. Install, ask claude naturally to use gemini, save tokens.
-- 2. Add this to your claude config.
+- 2. Add this to your claude desktop config.

 ```
     "gemini-cli": {